Please go to the our warranty form and it will guide you through the process.

 It is very uncommon for there to be a problem with windage.
 The main cause is that the sight is misaligned on the mount so firstly look over the gun and make a judgement to see if the sight appears to be point in the same direction as the barrel.
 If it is then we suggest determining how much travels is available as something might have jammed in the mechanism.
 To do this turn the screw clockwise until you feel tension and then stop, now tighten using the allen key provided.

-Please visit our warranty page to get the sight reported and begin the return the process.
+Please visit our warranty form to get the sight reported and begin the return the process.

 The battery may need replacing.
 If you have replaced the battery but the brightness doesn’t improve please contact us via our warranty form.

 Oops, we can only guess that you adjusted he elevation screw whilst the sight was off the gun or mount.
-Unfortunately, you will need to get the sight and parts back to Shield for them to rebuild the sight for you.
-Please follow the warranty process to do this.
+Unfortunately, you will need to get the sight and parts back to us to rebuild the sight for you.
+Please follow the warranty form to do this.